ScapularSteam/Hackapine/README.md

 [x] Make a Python module to connect to and gather data from the PinecilV2.

-[WIP] Detect changes in motion and trigger relevant Wakatime functions
+[WIP] Detect changes in motion and trigger relevant events

-[ ] Handle Wakatime functions and send heartbeat to Hackatime.
+[ ] Create events and send heartbeat to Wakatime CLI

 ## Using the pinecil.py module